bitfloat/bitfield/README.md

 |   0.0 |  0.0 | soybean   |  9.010452 | 2021  | 0-10-001-0100100010000001 |
 |  25.7 |  NaN | maize     | 13.169897 | 2021  | 0-01-011-0100101010010101 |

-The column `bf_binary`, in combination with the legend, can be read one step at a time.
-For example, considering the first bit, we see that no observation has an `NA` value and considering the second bit, we see that observations 4 and 6 have a `yield` smaller than 9 and a `commodity` value “maize” (case 3 with binary value `10`).
+The column `bf_bin`, in combination with the legend, can be read one step at a time.
+For example, considering the first bit, we see that no observation has an `NA` value and considering the second bit, we see that observations 4 and 6 have a `yield` smaller than 9 and a `commodity` value “maize” (case 3 with binary value `11`).

-However, more computation friendly, we can also separate the bitfield into distinct columns per flag and we can load the decoded values from the package environment `bf_env`.
+Moreover, more computation friendly, we can also separate the bitfield into distinct columns per flag and we can load the decoded values from the package environment `bf_env`.